TEALSK12/introduction-to-computer-science/lesson_32.md

 		-	Use a simple example, such as jumping (from the platform game)
 		-	If needed, use part 2.1 (drawing a square) as a further example
 2. Activity
-	-	Students should complete the “Drawing Shapes (Again)” activity individually or in pairs
+	-	Students should complete the “Drawing Shapes (Again)” activity individually or in diverse pairs
 		-	Work with students to be certain that they are using custom blocks and variables as described by the activity
 		-	Point out places where code can be abstracted and generalized
 		-	Emphasize conciseness and clarity in code